SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 It is about time for the people behind the bar to go home.
 You are the person, who has to calculate the earned money from the products that were sold throughout the day.

-Until you receive a line with a text **end of shift**, you will be given lines of input.
+Until you receive a line with a text "**end of shift**", you will be given lines of input.

 Before processing these lines, you have to do some validations first.

 Each valid order should have a customer, a product, a count and a price:
 - Valid customer's name should be surrounded by **%** and must start with a capital letter, followed by lower-case letters
 - Valid product contains any word character and must be surrounded by **<** and **>**
-- Valid count is an integer, surrounded by \|
+- Valid count is an integer, surrounded by "\|"
-- Valid price is any real number followed by **$**
+- Valid price is any real number followed by "**$**"

 The parts of a valid order should appear in the given order: a customer, a product, a count and a price.